DIPAKmIndian, Hindi, Marathi, Bengali, Gujarati, Punjabi, Malayalam, Kannada, Tamil, Telugu, Nepali

 From the English word for the variety of bird, seen as a symbol of peace.

 From an Irish surname which was derived from Ó Dubhghaill

-From an English surname derived from the Old Norse given name Draki
+From an English surname derived from the Old Norse byname Draki

-or the Old English given name Draca
+or the Old English byname Draca

 DRISCOLLmEnglish (Rare), Irish

 From an Irish surname which was an Anglicized form of Ó Eidirsceóil

-meaning "descendent of the messenger".
+meaning "descendant of the messenger".

 Means "freedom" or "sparrow" in Hebrew.

-From a Scottish surname which was derived from a place name meaning "ridge" in Gaelic.
+From a Scottish surname which was derived from various place names, themselves derived from Gaelic druim

 From an Irish surname, an Anglicized form of the Gaelic surname Ó Dubhán

-meaning "descendent of DUBHÁN
+meaning "descendant of DUBHÁN